OlivierCrt/MobotSim/README.md

 #  MoBot - Mobile Robot Simulation

-Welcome to **MoBot**!
 This project is designed to simulate a mobile robot, providing functionalities for image analysis, text command processing, and robot movement simulation in a virtual environment.

 > **Note**: This is the first phase of a larger project, with the ultimate goal of implementing these functions on a real robot by the end of the year.